 Adafruit_Protomatter is a C library (with Arduino and CircuitPython front-ends) for driving RGB LED matrices (colloquially called “HUB75” matrices but that’s a vague term and not entirely accurate).
 We already have one such library — RGBmatrixPanel for Arduino — it’s older code that works fine for AVR chips (and a couple others) but has some limitations.

-This guide is mostly to assist with porting Adafruit_Protomatter to new hardware, but has since been expanded with installation and basic use.
+This guide was mostly to assist with porting Adafruit_Protomatter to new hardware, but has since been expanded with installation and basic use.

 “Protomatter” was intended as a stand-in name until something better was decided upon, but we’d already moved in by that point.

 In CircuitPython, it’s only seen by the sensible name rgbmatrix.
 But if working with the underlying C code or the Arduino library…sorry, you’re stuck with the awkward-to-type Protomatter name.